MetaCoq/metacoq/README.md

 Template-Coq is a quoting library for [Coq](http://coq.inria.fr).
-It takes `Coq` terms and constructs a representation of their syntax tree as a `Coq` inductive data type.
+It takes `Coq` terms and constructs a representation of their syntax tree as an inductive data type.
 The representation is based on the kernel's term representation.

+After importing `MetaCoq.Template.Loader` there are commands `MetaCoq Test Quote t.`, `MetaCoq Quote Definition name := (t).` and `MetaCoq Quote Recursively Definition name := (t).` as well as a tactic `quote_term t k`, where in all cases `t` is a term and `k` a continuation tactic.

 In addition to this representation of terms, Template Coq includes: